 Many of you want to know more about the dances we teach so here's a brief overview of some of the most exciting and beautiful dances in the world.

-The Quickstep is a light-hearted dance of the Standard Ballroom dances.
+The Quickstep is a ballroom dance style composed of extremely quick stepping and syncopated feet rhythms in time to fast-paced music.
+Although difficult to master and perform, the Quickstep is lots of fun to watch.The Quickstep is a light-hearted dance of the Standard Ballroom dances.
 The movement of the dance is fast and powerfully flowing and sprinkled with syncopations.
 The upbeat melodies that quickstep is danced to make it suitable for both formal and informal events.
 Quickstep was developed in the 1920s in New York and was first danced by Caribbean and African dancers.
 Its origins are in the combination of Slow Foxtrot with the Charleston, a dance which was one of the precursors to what we now call Swing Dancing.

+The Viennese Waltz is characterized by sweeping turns that move gracefully around the floor.
+This dance is known for its simple and elegant rotational movement.
 The Viennese Waltz is a rotary dance where the dancers are constantly turning either toward the leader's right (natural) or toward the leader's left (reverse), interspersed with non-rotating change steps to switch between the direction of rotation.
 A true Viennese Waltz consists only of turns and change steps.
 Other moves such as the Fleckerls, American-style figures and side sway or underarm turns are modern inventions and are not normally danced at the annual balls in Vienna.
 Furthermore, in a properly danced Viennese Waltz, couples do not pass but turn continuously left and right while travelling counter-clockwise around the floor, following each other.

 This unmistakable dance originated in Cuba in the 1940s.